-Someone with PMLD may have severe difficulties seeing, hearing, speaking and moving.
-They may have complex health and social care needs due to these or other conditions.
+Someone with a profound and multiple learning disability might have difficulties seeing, hearing, speaking and moving.
+They may have complicated health and social care needs due to these or other conditions.

-People with PMLD need a carer or carers to help them with most areas of everyday life, such as eating, washing and going to the toilet.
+People with a profound and multiple learning disability need support to help them with some areas of their life, such as eating, washing or personal care.

-With support, many people can learn to communicate in different ways, be involved in decisions about themselves, do things they enjoy and achieve more independence.
+Lots of people with a profound and multiple learning disability can still be involved in decisions about themselves, do things they enjoy and be independent.

 Some people who struggle with talking might be able to use other ways of communication, like sign language, Signalong, Makaton, or digital systems like picture exchange communication systems (PECS).